 These tests are used in cancer diagnosis, often in the form of bone, liver and thyroid scans.
 A small and safe amount of radioactive material is injected into the blood stream where it becomes absorbed in all tissues and bones.
 Cancerous cells absorb this material at a faster rate than normal, healthy tissue, which helps locate areas of disease.

-- Q What is a bronchoscope?
+- Q What is a dual energy X-ray absorptiometry (DEXA) test?

-- Q What should I know before I have diagnostic tests?
+- Q What are diagnostic tests?

 - Q What is a coronary pressure wire test?